mwat56/hashtags/README.md

 You can use `Go` to install this package for you:

-	go get -u github.com/mwat56/hashtags
+	go get -u github.com/mwat56/hashtags@latest

 ## Usage

-For each `#hashtag` or `@mention` a list of _IDs_ is maintained.
+For each `#hashtag` or `@mention` a list of **IDs** is maintained.
-These _IDs_ can be any (`int64`) data that identifies the text in which the `#hashtag` or `@mention` was found, e.g. some database record reference or article ID.
+These **IDs** can be any (`int64`) data that identifies the text in which the `#hashtag` or `@mention` was found, e.g. some database record reference or article ID.
-The only condition is that it is unique as far as the program using this package is concerned.
+The only condition is that it must be unique as far as the program using this package is concerned.

 _Note_ that both `#hashtag` and `@mention` are stored lower-cased to allow for case-insensitive searches.

 To get a `THashTags` instance there's a simple way:

-	fName := "mytags.lst"
-	ht, err := hashtags.New(fName, true)
+	fName := "mytags.lst" // possibly read from some config file ht, err := hashtags.New(fName)
 	if nil != err {
-		log.PrintF("Problem loading file '%s': %v", fName, err) }
+		log.PrintF("Problem loading file %q: %v", fName, err) }

 	// ...